gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Switch?
 Switch?
-My creations do not use switches!
+My creations do not use switches!" the Tailor scoffed.
-There is a button!"
+"There is a button!"
 It darted forward more quickly than Gumption would have believed possible and pressed a skinny digit against a slight bump on the front washboard.
 With that,